 But like with any other life-changing decision, we at Schneider LASIK Centers feel it’s important to be well informed.
 There’s no doubt that laser eye surgery is an amazing technology that has revolutionized eye care and provided glasses-free living for millions of people, but there are still things every person considering LASIK should know.

-series of progressively flatter gas permeable hard contact lenses are used to flatten the cornea.
+A procedure called orthokeratology has been available for many years.
+In it, a series of progressively flatter gas permeable hard contact lenses are used to flatten the cornea.
 When the cornea has reached its desired correction, a retainer contact must be worn for several hours per day to prevent the cornea from returning to its original shape.
 Therefore, it does not cause a permanent correction.